shahnawazshahin/steam-using-gamescope-guide/README.md

   * `sudo pacman -Syu multilib/steam`
   * For AMD GPUs, make sure to select and install [lib32-vulkan-radeon](https://archlinux.org/packages/?name=lib32-vulkan-radeon) when prompted
 * This should work with the [steam-native](https://archlinux.org/packages/?name=steam-native-runtime) package as well
+* Flatpak version of Steam hasn't been tested yet to see if it works for this.

 #### A code editor?